 Bankruptcy Means Test

 Bankruptcy is an accessible and readily available option for people to get out of severe debt.
 The eligibility criteria is minimal and the application process is as simple as providing the appropriate documents.
-However the consequences of bankruptcy are severe and it should never be entered into lightly.
-This bankruptcy means test will not so much help you to determine whether you can enter bankruptcy, but whether you should.
+There is no specific Bankruptcy Means Test in Australia, but we have explained the thresholds and criteria to help you decide if Bankruptcy is for you.

 Each situation is unique

-If you have a mortgage, you might like to do your best to avoid declaring bankruptcy.
-Declaring bankruptcy is the act of legally declaring to your creditors that you don’t have enough wealth, either in cash or assets to repay what you owe.
-As such you are put into a position where any wealth you have over a set threshold will be sold and the proceeds will go toward paying back your creditors.
-As a mortgage is generally secured against the house, the Bankruptcy Trustee will more than likely sell your home to recover some of the money for your creditor.
+If you own property, you should avoid declaring Bankruptcy.
+Declaring Bankruptcy legally declares to your creditors that you don’t have enough wealth repay what you owe.
+Any wealth you have over a set threshold will be sold and the proceeds will go toward paying back your creditors.
+As a mortgage is generally secured against the house, the Bankruptcy Trustee will sell your home to recover some of the money for your creditor.
 There are certain circumstances where you may be able to keep your family home.

-For example, where you own your home with your spouse, you may be able to sell your share of the mortgage to your spouse, who will take full responsibility for the mortgage.
-However, we advise you to speak to a financial expert or consult with a bankruptcy trustee to see if this may be an option for you before going ahead with your bankruptcy.
+For example, if you own your home with your spouse, you may be able to sell your share of the mortgage to your spouse, who will take full responsibility for the mortgage.
+We advise you to speak to a financial expert or Bankruptcy Trustee to see if this is an option for you.

 Even if your debts are in excess of $10,000, you could consider:

-You also need to be in genuine financial hardship to declare bankruptcy.
-You need to be able to prove you have absolutely no way to repay your debts and not just choosing not to.
-If your Trustee believes you are capable of repaying your debts, they will reject your bankruptcy application.
+You also need to be in genuine financial hardship to declare Bankruptcy.
+You need to be able to prove you have absolutely no way to repay your debts, you cannot just choose to go Bankrupt.
+If your Trustee believes you are capable of repaying your debts, they will reject your Bankruptcy application.

 How to proceed

-If you still aren’t sure about bankruptcy, or if you would like to explore your options, call Debt Rescue on 1800 00 3328.
+If you would like to learn more about Bankruptcy, or if you would like to explore other debt relief solutions, call Debt Rescue on 1800 00 3328.
 Our experienced Case Managers will talk to you about your situation and explain all the options available to you.
-This will give you the chance to ask any questions specific to your circumstances and wrap your head around the consequences and how they effect you.
-Or you can fill in the form below and we’ll get back to you with some options.
+You can also fill in our enquiry form and we’ll get back to you with some options.